bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "Could you get the plates, dear?" she said to Adrex.

 A simple nod, and he stood up to get the four plates, cups, and cutlery.
-Muscle memory however always counted 5 of everything, but since his brother, Idrex, left the house, it was only his parents and uncle who were to be served.
+Muscle memory however always counted 5 of everything, but since his brother, Ildrex, left the house, it was only his parents and uncle who were to be served.

 As he turned around to set the table, a small bump could be heard upstairs from his uncle's room, along with some creaking floors having a lot of weight pushing down on them.